Laravel for business applications: why we chose it and what we have learned

 Version-controlled schema changes that run forward and roll back.
 Every Laravel application we ship has a complete migration history: any developer can rebuild the database from scratch on a fresh machine.
 The alternative is a shared database dump that drifts from reality within weeks.

-Beyond these core systems, Laravel provides mail and notification dispatch through a unified API (email, SMS, Slack, database notifications with swappable channels), task scheduling defined in code rather than server configuration, caching with Redis or Memcached through a consistent interface, and API resource transformation with pagination and conditional attributes.
+Beyond these core systems, Laravel covers the rest of the plumbing a business application needs.
+Mail and notifications dispatch through one unified API, with email, SMS, Slack, and database channels that swap without touching the calling code.
+Task scheduling is defined in code rather than server cron files.
+Caching runs through Redis or Memcached behind a consistent interface, and API responses are shaped through resource classes with pagination and conditional attributes.

 Example: An order management system we built serves dashboard queries in under 50 milliseconds by caching aggregated data and clearing it on state transitions.
 That caching layer took two hours to implement using Laravel's tagged cache system.
 Building an equivalent from scratch would have been a week of work and an ongoing maintenance liability.

-The point is not that these features are unique to Laravel.
+None of this is unique to Laravel.
 Django, Rails, and .NET have equivalents.
-The point is that Laravel's implementations are consistent, well-documented, and maintained by a funded team.
-The failure mode of building these yourself is not that it cannot be done.
-It is that it becomes your responsibility to maintain, patch, and secure them indefinitely.
+What matters is that Laravel's implementations are consistent, well-documented, and maintained by a funded team.
+The failure mode of building these yourself is not that it cannot be done; it is that maintaining, patching, and securing them becomes your problem, indefinitely.

 Laravel vs alternatives for business applications

 Framework comparisons are usually written by advocates.
-This one is written by a team that has shipped production applications in PHP, Python, Ruby, and JavaScript, and made a deliberate choice to standardise on Laravel for business software.
-The comparison is honest.
+This one comes from a team that has shipped production applications in PHP, Python, Ruby, and JavaScript, then chose to standardise on Laravel for business software.
 Laravel is not the best framework for every use case.
 It is the best framework for the specific category of long-lived, maintainable, commercially operated business applications that we build.

 The trade-off is clear.
-Django is a strong alternative with genuine advantages (the admin panel, Python's data ecosystem).
-Rails was the right choice ten years ago but carries recruitment risk in the UK market today.
-Express is appropriate for microservices and real-time features, not for full business applications. .NET is appropriate for organisations already invested in the Microsoft ecosystem.
+Django is a strong alternative with genuine advantages: the admin panel and Python's data ecosystem chief among them.
+Rails was the right call ten years ago but carries recruitment risk in the UK market today.
+Express suits microservices and real-time features, not full business applications, and .NET suits organisations already invested in the Microsoft ecosystem.

 We chose Laravel because it optimises for the constraint that matters most in business software: the total cost of operating the application over its lifetime, including hiring, onboarding, debugging, and extending.